Şehzadebaşı raid: Aftermath

 The overall raid culminated with the dissolution of the Ottoman Parliament.
 However, the Allied occupation continued to become increasingly unstable, particularly in the face of increasing resistance from the Turkish National Movement.
 In September 1922, the Chanak Crisis broke out as the government of the United Kingdom requested support from its colonies for a potential all-out war with the Government of the Grand National Assembly.
 However, Canada refused to support Britain and British Prime Minister David Lloyd George resigned.
-On 4 October 1923, the British, along with the French, Italians and Greeks left the city, concluding the occupation of Istanbul.
+On 4 October 1923, the British, along with the French, Italians and Greeks left the city, concluding the occupation of Constantinople.

 Though memory of the raid gradually receded in the following decades, it was revived via commemoration efforts initiated by the government of Turkey in the 21st century.
 As noted by Turkish historian Ayhan Kaya, these efforts were part of an effort by the Turkish state to commemorate both the Turkish War of Independence and the Gallipoli campaign, which "added new color to the ethnocentric and nationalist texture of everyday life in modern Turkey."